carlosperate/awesome-microbit/README.md

 - [Vagrant C/C++ Development Environment](https://github.com/carlosperate/microbit-dev-env) - With a single command it creates a virtual machine with all the toolchain required to compile and flash C/C++ programs to the micro:bit (including  MicroPython).
 - [micro:bit uploader](https://www.touchdevelop.com/microbituploader) - Windows application that monitors your Downloads folder and flashes any new programs to the micro:bit.
 - [Simulink Coder Support Package](http://uk.mathworks.com/matlabcentral/fileexchange/60273-simulink-coder-support-package-for-bbc-micro-bit-board) - This package enables you to create Simulink models and automatically generate and deploy code on the micro:bit.
 - [microbit for Dyalog APL on the Pi](https://github.com/APLPi/microbit) - Tools for using the micro:bit (via MicroPython serial connection) with the Dyalog APL programming language on the Raspberry Pi.
+- [Gobot](https://gobot.io/documentation/platforms/microbit/) - Framework for the Go programming language to program devices in the real world.
+It can now the micro:bit via Bluetooth LE.

 ## Mobile Apps